CloudLabsAI-Azure/mslearn-azure-ml/Instructions/09-Run-pipelines.md

----
-lab:
-    title: 'Run pipelines in Azure Machine Learning'
----

 # Run pipelines in Azure Machine Learning

 You can use the Python SDK to perform all of the tasks required to create and operate a machine learning solution in Azure.
 Rather than perform these tasks individually, you can use pipelines to orchestrate the steps required to prepare data, run training scripts, and other tasks.

+## Lab objectives

+In this lab, you will perform the following:

+- Task 1: Provision an Azure Machine Learning workspace
+- Task 2: Clone the lab materials
-In this exercise, you'll run multiple scripts as a pipeline job.
+- Task 3: Run scripts as a pipeline job

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative-level access.
+- Task 4: Delete Azure resources

-## Provision an Azure Machine Learning workspace
+## Task 1: Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the studio, Python SDK, and Azure CLI.